ALM-Rangers/Guidance/src/Planning/understand-options-tfs-vsts-environments.md

 ![Evolution from datacenters to cloud](_img/understand-options-tfs-vsts-environments/understand-options-tfs-vsts-environments-evolution.png)

 You can deploy TFS in your on-premises datacenter, a hosted datacenter, or a hybrid infrastructure.
-A trasition to a hosted datacenter allows your business to win agility and felxibility, reduce captial expenditures, deliver your applications and servives to the business cheaper and more effectively, and enable your digital transformation.
+A transition to a hosted datacenter allows your business to win agility and flexibility, reduce capitial expenditures, deliver your applications and services to the business cheaper and more effectively, and enable your digital transformation.

 ![Evolution from datacenters to cloud](_img/understand-options-tfs-vsts-environments/understand-options-tfs-vsts-environments-scenarios.png)

-For TFS there are a number of deployment options.
+For TFS there are a few deployment options.

 - **Single-server** hosts both the application tier (AT) and the data tier (DT) on a single server.
 Build, release, test, and proxy servers are optional features and can be deployed on the same or separate servers.
-A suitable option if you're looking for an esay to use and shareable demo or experimental enviroment, or simplicity in terms of infrastructure menagement.
+A suitable option if you're looking for an easy to use and shareable demo or experimental environment, or simplicity in terms of infrastructure management.
 - **Multi-server (scale up)** starts with the application and the data tiers on separate server.
 When you are “scaling up,” you are adding resources to a single node in the system, for example, more CPU, memory or disk space.
 - **Multi-server (scale out)** also starts with the application and the data tiers on separate server.
 However, when you add resources, you add a new node to the system to distribute load and achieve greater capacity.
-For exammple, you can add a new server to the application tier to distribute user request load.
+For example, you can add a new server to the application tier to distribute user request load.
 The scale-out option also adds redundancy and performance by adding additional application and data tier servers.
 A typical data tier is implemented using SQL Server instances and the application tier by network load balancing (NLB) two or more application tier servers.

 [VSTS](https://visualstudio.microsoft.com/team-services/) is the software as a service (SaaS) cloud offering.